Mill Valley Learner Profile

 Learner Profile Student Recognition at School Board Meetings

-At regular school board meetings, students are recognized by the Board of Trustees, by grade level, after being nominated by their teacher.
+At regular school board meetings, students who were nominated by their teachers are recognized by the Board of Trustees.
 They are selected for demonstrating an attribute(s) of the Mill Valley Learner Profile, part of the district's Strategic Plan.

 April 4, 2019 - 4th Grade